“Alastair’s relentless leg speed was impossible to match”

 It is a very interesting account on a variety of levels – there are training details including rep speeds and recoveries, it tells the same tale as Allister Hutton and Jim Dingwall of the importance of spending some years on shorter faster distances and the inclusion of cross country and track in the marathon runner’s schedule is also highlighted.

 According to Colin Youngson’s diary: ‘With the wind behind us, suddenly the pace of the return became suicidal – until legs dropped off!’
 Gaffney and Lang were left behind by fifteen miles (80:30) and Alan McGee shortly afterwards.
-Donald McGregor slipped off the group at 18 miles and in the words of Alistair McFarlane, ‘at a watering point opposite Musselburgh Race Course – around twenty (1:46:07) and a half miles, Colin went for a drink while I kept running.
+Donald Macgregor slipped off the group at 18 miles and in the words of Alastair Macfarlane, ‘at a watering point opposite Musselburgh Race Course – around twenty (1:46:07) and a half miles, Colin went for a drink while I kept running.
 So I was on my own, feeling good and running well, and knew that, although there were well over five miles to run, I would not be caught; a tremendous feeling to have in the later stages of a marathon when you are normally suffering a bit.’
-Youngson simply remembers that on the day Alistair’s relentless leg speed was impossible to match – he really was in great form.
-McGregor, having paced himself more sensibly, passed Youngson but all three finished strongly to neat 2:20.
+Youngson simply remembers that on the day Alastair’s relentless leg speed was impossible to match – he really was in great form.
+Macgregor, having paced himself more sensibly, passed Youngson but all three finished strongly to beat 2:20.

 There is a Gallery of Alastair’s photographs covering the race at www.anentscottishrunning.com/saaa-marathon-1979-2/

-Alastair is currently the secretary of the Scottish Veteran Harriers Club and doing his usual very thorough job.
-He appears at many races, is always to be seen at vets championships with his camera taking photographs for the club magazine and is coaching the seniors at Kirkintilloch Olympians club.
+Alastair went on to be Secretary and then President of the Scottish Veteran Harriers Club and did his usual very thorough job.
+He appeared at many races, and was always to be seen at vets championships with his camera taking photographs for the club magazine.
+Later on he became Secretary of the Scottish Veteran Harriers Club and and again worked well for the benefit of the club and its members.
+He also started coaching senior distance runners and has worked very successfully with runners of several clubs.